SourceDiver42/plyoung.github.io/pages/blox/blox-custom-blocks.md

 The BloxBlock attribute requires two parameters be set; the first is the `ident` which looks like a path and determines how the Block will be sorted into the list of Blocks.
 The second is the `BlockType` which describes what kind of Block this is.

-- string **Ident**: Name in form of a path /Group/Group/Name.
+- `string Ident`: Name in form of a path /Group/Group/Name.
 This must be unique among all Blocks.
-- BloxBlockType **BlockType**: Type of the Block.
+- `BloxBlockType BlockType`: Type of the Block.
-    + **Value**: A value like Int, String, or Vector3 (or a constructor, or comparison operator).
+    + Value: A value like Int, String, or Vector3 (or a constructor, or comparison operator).
 You use this for a Block which can never be used like an Action.
 The Comparison Blocks for example uses this rather than Action.
-    + **Container**: An Action Block which can have child Blocks.
+    + Container: An Action Block which can have child Blocks.
 The IF and Loop Blocks are container blocks.
-    + **Action**: Action Blocks and Blocks that can set/ return values (functions, getters and setters) - these can be used as either an action or as field in Context/ Parameters of other Blocks.
+    + Action: Action Blocks and Blocks that can set/ return values (functions, getters and setters) - these can be used as either an action or as field in Context/ Parameters of other Blocks.
 Note, these can not be used as fields when they specify no *ReturnType*.
-- int **Order**: Change order in blocks list.
+- `int Order`: Change order in blocks list.
-- System.Type **ReturnType**: Return type of this block if it returns a value.
+- `System.Type ReturnType`: Return type of this block if it returns a value.
 This must be set when the Block is *Value* type and is optional of the Block is *Action* type.
 No point in setting this for *Container* bocks.
-- string **IconName**: Icon to use.
+- `string IconName`: Icon to use.
 An editor script needs to register this icon with BloxEdGUI.namedIcons before Blocks are loaded (so [InitializeOnLoad] is probably the best place).
 See below for more info.
-- string **Style**: Custom style name.
+- `string Style`: Custom style name.
 There is no way to add new styles at this time.
 There are only alternate styles for Action Blocks available.
 Do not try change it for Value and Container Blocks.
 The available styles are: default, grey, red, orange, debug
-- System.Type **ContextType**: If set then this Block requires a context block and that block should return a value be of this type.
+- `System.Type ContextType`: If set then this Block requires a context block and that block should return a value be of this type.
-- System.Type[] **ParamTypes**: Parameters that this Block takes, null if not used.
+- `System.Type[] ParamTypes`: Parameters that this Block takes, null if not used.
 Array must be exactly same length as ParamNames.
-- string[] **ParamNames**: Names of the parameters.
+- `string[] ParamNames`: Names of the parameters.
 Array must be set and must be exactly same length as ParamTypes if ParamTypes is used.
 Name starting with "!" will not be shown in the block.
-- string[] **ParamEmptyVal**: If used then it must be same length as ParamTypes and specify empty values to show for the parameters (or null if default value should be shown)
+- `string[] ParamEmptyVal`: If used then it must be same length as ParamTypes and specify empty values to show for the parameters (or null if default value should be shown)
-- int **OverrideRenderFields**: 0:no, 1:only-action, 2:only-when-field, 3:both, 4:suppress rendering head.
+- `int OverrideRenderFields`: 0:no, 1:only-action, 2:only-when-field, 3:both, 4:suppress rendering head.
-- bool **IsYieldBlock**: Should be set true by Wait blocks (those which can cause a yield) so that editor can prevent dropping them in events that does not support yielding
+- `bool IsYieldBlock`: Should be set true by Wait blocks (those which can cause a yield) so that editor can prevent dropping them in events that does not support yielding

 **Examples**